Zoran Simović

-Zoran Simović (Cyrillic: Зоран Симовић; born 2 November 1954) is a former Yugoslav and Montenegrin footballer who played as a goalkeeper.
+Zoran Simović (Cyrillic: Зоран Симовић; born 2 November 1954) is a former Yugoslav and Serbian footballer who played as a goalkeeper.

 Simović was named the Yugoslav Footballer of the Year in 1983.
 He also won the Turkish Footballer of the Year award for three consecutive years (1985, 1986, and 1987).

 Club career

 Born in Mojkovac, PR Montenegro, Simović moved with his family to Kruševac, PR Serbia in 1965.
 He played for Napredak Kruševac during the 1970s, helping them gain promotion to the Yugoslav First League on two occasions (1975–76 and 1977–78).
 In 1980, Simović was transferred to Hajduk Split.
 He helped the club win the Yugoslav Cup in the 1983–84 season.

 In 1984, Simović moved abroad to Turkey and signed with Galatasaray.
 He spent six seasons at the club and won four trophies, including back-to-back national championships (1986–87 and 1987–88).
 In total, Simović made 192 league appearances and scored once for Galatasaray, converting a penalty kick in a 6–0 home win over Kahramanmaraşspor in April 1989.